 Warm muscles stretch and contract more safely and efficiently when warm.
-A dynamic (moving) warm up with cycling, jumping jacks, rope jumps, full-body squats, lunges, etc. increase the temperature of your muscles and connective tissues.
+A dynamic (moving) warm-up with cycling, jumping jacks, rope jumps, full-body squats, lunges, etc., increases your muscles and connective tissues’ temperature.
 This increased temperature, combined with the resulting increased blood flow, prepares your body for training.

 Five or ten minutes spent warming up can save you weeks of lost training time due to injury.
 Another 5-10 minutes spent stretching after your workout can promote the muscle rebuilding and recovery process and keep you more flexible for your next training session.

 During weight training, great bodies are built on strong foundations.